meowware-development/source-sdk/README.md

 # Source-sdk

 **Source-sdk** is meant to be a powerful, easy to use toolkit to understand the inner core of the Source Game Engine powered by Valve by (mainly) exploiting it.
+In easier words, our project stands as a base to help people improve upon their game hacking skills.

 # TO-DO Features